Epic of evolution: Interpretations of the epic

 Loyal Rue states that there is nothing in the core of everybody's story to rule out belief in a personal deity.
-However belief in God is not an indispensable part of this narrative and here will be both theistic and non-theistic versions of it.
+He says belief in God is not an indispensable part of this narrative and here will be both theistic and non-theistic versions of it.
 He says it is the fundamental story of matter, created from energy, the organization of that matter into complex conditions, and then via self-organization into diverse life forms.
 Humans are as other living things—we are by nature star-born, earth-formed, fitness-maximized, biochemical systems.
 An aspect of the Epic is the evolution of behavior by that biochemical system.

 Gordon D. Kaufman sees the Epic as a serendipitous creative process.
 He states that it is a notion that can interpret the enormous expansion and complexification of the physical universe (from the Big Bang outward), as well as the evolution of life here on earth and the gradual emergence of human historical existence.
 The whole vast process manifests (in varying degrees) serendipitous creativity, an everflowing coming into being of new modes of reality.
 In his book, In the beginning—creativity, he says this creative process is God.
 Creativity, as metaphor, and as defined in the concept of evolution, has possibilities for constructing a new concept of God.
 The most foundational kind of creativity is found in that of cosmos/biological evolution—a paradigm that is now the organizing principle of all the sciences.
 It would seem as though he was equating God to the evolutionary story.
 This is similar to Dowd who sees the facts of Nature as God's native tongue.

 Eric Chaisson orients his view of the epic around an "arrow of time", which he divides into 'Seven Ages of the Cosmos': particulate, galactic, stellar, planetary, chemical, biological, and cultural.
 However, such a thermodynamic arrow is not intended to be directional, a common misunderstanding; he sees no purpose, plan, or design in evolution, which he regards as unceasing, uncaring, and unpredictable.
-Chaisson's strictly scientific analysis of evolution in its broadest sense—cosmic evolution)—implies a unidirectional, meandering process extending from the Big Bang to humankind on Earth, and continuing while likely producing increasing complexity, perhaps forever, to ends unknown.
+Chaisson's scientific analysis of evolution in its sense—cosmic evolution)—implies a unidirectional, meandering process extending from the Big Bang to humankind on Earth, and continuing while likely producing increasing complexity, perhaps forever, to ends unknown.
 As a physicist, he is perhaps best known for attempting to quantify the epic of evolution, using the currently known laws of science and the scientific method (with its insistence on experimental tests of all ideas, principally those of energy rate density) in order to empirically discriminate between objective sense and subjective nonsense.
 What emerges is a grand and inspiring scientific narrative of who we are and whence we came—the most recent and up-to-date version of this work having been summarized in a long peer-review article.